euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 ### Executables

 #### Clustering Programs
-Each clustering program has 1 required parameter and 3 optional parameters.
-You will invoke each as below:
-`./build/app/<program> <required graph file> <optional additional iteration count> <optional trial count> <optional clustering output file>`

 **pLouvain**: Run the Louvain+ algorithm.
 Choose this one for fast, high-quality clustering.
 **pLeiden**: Run the Leiden algorithm.
 Choose this one for intra-cluster connectivity guarantees, but lower quality than pLouvain or pLeiden+.
 **pLeiden+**: Run the Leiden+ algorithm.
 Use this one with multiple iterations for highest-quality.
 Intra-cluster connectivity guarantees are delayed until algorithm encounters a stable iteration.
-Each program currently only optimizes for modularity.

-##### Parameters
-**Graph File**: A graph represented in the Metis file format or the Matrix Market file format.
-Files ending in `".mtx"` will be interpreted as Matrix Market files, all other file extensions will be interpreted as Metis files.
-**Additional Iteration Count**: Applies the program successively on its own output for the given iteration count.
-**Trial Count**: Performs this number of clustering trials, and returns the best clustering.
-**Clustering Output File**: Writes the clustering, numbered `0` to `c-1` for `c` clusters, to the given file.
-Line `x` gives the cluster to which vertex `x` belongs.

 #### Evolutionary/Memetic Clustering
 **meme**: Uses a memetic clustering algorithm inspired by VieClus.